 The best way to make a hard money loan work for you is to first plan how and when to repay it.
 Ground that plan in the terms and conditions of the loan agreement.
 Ensure you have multiple ways to manage the repayment amount if unforeseen circumstances impact one of your strategies.

 “Have multiple exit strategies planned before starting the project,” said Cassie Villela, property manager for Silverbridge Realty.
 “For example, if a flipped home isn’t selling by a certain date, it can be rented out and then refinanced into a conventional loan.”

-The benefits of a hard money loan are numerous for businesses that can’t get a conventional loan, need capital quickly and want a short-term loan.
-However, their high cost and short maturity windows could prove problematic for businesses that are unprepared to repay quickly.
-Moreover, failure to repay the loan could result in foreclosure, even if you’ve performed significant work on the property.
+The benefits of a hard money loan are numerous for businesses that can’t get a conventional loan, need capital quickly or want a short-term loan.
+However, their high cost and short maturity windows could prove problematic for businesses unprepared to repay quickly.
+Failure to repay the loan could result in foreclosure, even if you’ve performed significant work on the property.